-Captain Abraham Lincoln married, first, Mary Shipley, whose sister, Nancy, became the wife of Joseph Hanks, and the mother of Nancy Hanks, President Lincoln's mother.
-He married, second, Bathsheba Herring, and she was the mother of his youngest son, Thomas.
-When Captain Lincoln sold his large Virginia estate for five thousand pounds, and when he became the owner of two thousand acres of land in Kentucky, he no-doubt felt as secure of his children's protection from poverty as of his own.
-Little did he dream that his youngest son would have no share in the broad acres by himself reclaimed, probably to a great extent from the wild forests by a gallant struggle with nature, fighting for her own, and with the savages, helping their mother to keep out the stranger.
+Captain Abraham Lincoln married Mary Shipley, whose sister, Nancy, became the wife of Joseph Hanks and the mother of Nancy Hanks, President Lincoln's mother.
+He married a second woman, Bathsheba Herring, and she was the mother of his youngest son, Thomas.
+When Captain Lincoln sold his large Virginia estate for five thousand pounds and became the owner of two thousand acres of land in Kentucky, he no doubt felt as secure in his children's protection from poverty as in his own.
+Little did he dream that his youngest son would have no share in the broad acres by himself reclaimed, probably to a great extent from the wild forests by a gallant struggle with nature, fighting for her own, and with the savages helping their mother to keep out the stranger.

 IX — Thomas Herring Lincoln was born in Rockingham County, Virginia, on January 6, 1778.
-So far as can be learned, he was utterly neglected by his two half-brothers, who were young men at the time of their father's death, and he grew to manhood with apparently no care or education except that bestowed by the sisters of his father's first wife Lucy Shipley (Mrs. Richard Berry), and Elizabeth Shipley (Mrs. Thomas Sparrow).
-It was Mrs. Berry who brought up Nancy Hanks, daughter of her sister, Nancy (Shipley) Hanks, and the love which was consummated by the marriage of Thomas Lincoln and Nancy Hanks probably began with the children's' hours of play beneath Mrs. Berry's kindly roof.
+So far as can be learned, he was utterly neglected by his two half-brothers, who were young men at the time of their father's death.
+He grew to manhood with apparently no care or education except that bestowed by the sisters of his father's first wife, Lucy Shipley (Mrs. Richard Berry), and Elizabeth Shipley (Mrs. Thomas Sparrow).
+Mrs. Berry brought up Nancy Hanks, daughter of her sister, Nancy (Shipley) Hanks.
+The love consummated by the marriage of Thomas Lincoln and Nancy Hanks probably began with the children's hours of play beneath Mrs. Berry's kindly roof.

-They were married at Mrs. Berry's home, June 12, 1806, by the Reverend Jesse Head, a Methodist minister.
+They were married by the Reverend Jesse Head, a Methodist minister, at Mrs. Berry's home, on June 12, 1806.
 Nancy Hanks has been described as of medium height, fair-haired, gentle, and sweet.
-Thomas Lincoln was very strong, and famous through the countryside as a great wrestler.
+Thomas Lincoln was very strong and famous in the countryside as a great wrestler.
 His son inherited from him his fondness for this sport.
 Thomas is said to have been rather short and thick-set, with dark hair, gray eyes, and a prominent nose.
-This last feature was inherited also by his son.
+This last feature was also inherited by his son.

-Thomas Lincoln had studied carpentry with Joseph Hanks, Nancy's brother, and while he had neither the means nor the opportunity for education such as would have been his, without doubt, if his father had lived, he was not at all the letterless boor usually depicted by most of the biographers of President Lincoln.
-The signature on his marriage bond is clearly and well written.
+Thomas Lincoln had studied carpentry with Joseph Hanks, Nancy's brother.
+While he had neither the means nor the opportunity for education such as would have been his, without doubt, if his father had lived, he was not at all the letterless boor usually depicted by most of the biographers of President Lincoln.
+The signature on his marriage bond is clear and well-written.
 Before he was twenty-five, he had saved enough money to buy farmland destined to fame as the birthplace of Abraham Lincoln.
 This farm was at Buffalo, on the borderline between La Rue and Hardin counties, Kentucky, where the Lincoln Farm Association dedicated a memorial shrine on May 30, 1911.
-When Abraham was about four years old his parents moved to a large farm of two hundred and thirty-eight acres at Muldraugh's Hill.
+When Abraham was about four years old, his parents moved to a large farm of two hundred and thirty-eight acres at Muldraugh's Hill.
 Here he had his first schooling, save that which his mother had given him, from Zachariah Riney, a Catholic schoolmaster of the pioneer Kentucky days.

-In 1816, Thomas Lincoln was appointed road-surveyor from Nolin to Bardstown, but the next year the family left Kentucky and made a new home near Gentryville, in Spencer County, Indiana.
-To us, this removal seems a tragic mistake, for the living in the new settlement was hard, as all pioneer life must be, save in tropical climates, and to the hardships was added an epidemic of malarial fever.
-To this, Nancy Lincoln's delicate, worn spirit succumbed, and here she died, October 5, 1818.
+In 1816, Thomas Lincoln was appointed road surveyor from Nolin to Bardstown, but the next year the family left Kentucky and made a new home near Gentryville, in Spencer County, Indiana.
+To us, this removal seems a tragic mistake, for living in the new settlement was hard, as all pioneer life must be, save in tropical climates, and to the hardships was added an epidemic of malarial fever.
+To this, Nancy Lincoln's delicate, worn spirit succumbed, and here she died on October 5, 1818.

-Thomas Lincoln's second wife was Mrs. Sarah (Bush) Johnston, a widow, whom he had known as a girl in Kentucky.
-She brought to the little frontier home, which had been without a woman's care for over a year, much of ordered comfort and welcome cheer, for she was a good woman and lovingly fulfilled to Thomas Lincoln's children the service of mother-care which she had undertaken.
-No children were born of this marriage.
-Sarah Lincoln died near Charleston, Illinois, in 1869, her home, where she died, having been a gift from her loved and loving step-son, Abraham Lincoln.
+Thomas Lincoln's second wife was Mrs. Sarah (Bush) Johnston, a widow whom he had known as a girl in Kentucky.
+She brought to the little frontier home, which had been without a woman's care for over a year, much of ordered comfort and welcome cheer.
+She was a good woman and lovingly fulfilled to Thomas Lincoln's children the service of mother care that she had undertaken.
+No children were born in this marriage.
+Sarah Lincoln died near Charleston, Illinois, in 1869.
+Her home, where she died, had been a gift from her loved and loving stepson, Abraham Lincoln.